- • Fewer situations where the same data is typed three times.

 You want better reporting without another monster spreadsheet to maintain every week.

-These are examples, not strict packages.
-During the consultation we'll confirm whether a one-off tidy-up, a phased integration project, or a combination with Automation & AI makes most sense.
+These are examples, not rigid packages.
+During the consultation we’ll confirm whether a one-off tidy-up, a phased systems project, or a combination with workflow automation makes the most sense.

 Process

 Small, well-understood changes beat huge “big bang” overhauls.
-We'll work in sensible steps.
+We work in sensible steps.

-45-minute call to map your current tools, logins and workflows.
-We'll highlight pain points, risks and quick wins, and capture what “joined up” would look like for you.
+A 45-minute call to map your current tools, logins and workflows.
+We capture pain points, risks, quick wins and what “joined up” would actually look like for you.

 We configure and test the changes with a small group first.
 Along the way we produce diagrams, notes and simple run-books so your team understands how things now fit together.

-Once the first piece has bedded in, we review impact and decide whether to stop there, refine it, or extend into Automation & AI or further integrations.
+Once the first piece has bedded in, we review impact and decide whether to stop there, refine it, or extend into workflow automation or further integrations.

 FAQs